achristen/Meteobike/readme.md

 * [Download meteobike.py](meteobike.py)

-You can start `meteobike.py` using the command line (assuming your file has been downloaded to the desktop)
+You can start `meteobike.py` using `LXTerminal` (assuming your file has been downloaded to the desktop)

     $ python ~/Desktop/meteobike.py